 The current budget review templates require a lot of information and needed reviewing to ensure they fill information needs for Treasury monitoring of service delivery.
-NEFC did work with Provincial Budgets Branch of Treasury on revising the templates to be used for the 2010 Second Quarter Budget Review and onward.
-Three provinces did use the revised versions in 2010 even with late notice of the change.
+NEFC worked with Provincial Budgets Branch of Treasury on revising the templates to be used for the 2011 Second Quarter Budget Review and onward.
+Many provinces have commenced use of the revised versions in 2011.